 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Small bright blue faience Ushabti of the songstress of Amen, Teu-hert, (daughter of Mesherti).
-One colum of painted inscriptions down front of body, painted flail grapsed in each hand.
+Dark blue faience Ushabti of the Songstress of Amen, Teu-hert, (daughter of Mesherti).
+One column of painted inscription down front of body, painted flail grasped in each hand.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome